 Year of Call: 2008

 Frequently appearing in different levels of courts and tribunals, Kay has built a diverse practice in both civil and criminal law.
-Kay has appeared in cases ranging from mediations to international arbitrations to FDR’s to criminal trials and appeals.
-Kay has conducted cases in venues such as the Lands Tribunal, High Court as well as the Court of Final Appeal.
+Kay has conducted matters ranging from family mediations to international arbitrations to criminal trials and appeals.

-Kay is currently on the Board of Directors of the International Academy of Collaborative Professionals and the executive committee of The New Medico-Legal Society of Hong Kong, Hong Kong Collaborative Practice Group.
-Kay is a member of the Committee of Criminal Law and Procedure of the Hong Kong Bar Association and Hong Kong Maritime Law Association.
+Kay is a Collaborative Professional and is currently serving on the Board of Directors of the International Academy of Collaborative Professionals.
+Kay is also a member of the executive committee of The New Medico-Legal Society of Hong Kong and the Hong Kong Collaborative Practice Group.
+Kay is a member of the Committee of Criminal Law and Procedure of the Hong Kong Bar Association.

-As well as being a trainer for advocacy courses conducted by the Hong Kong Advocacy Training Council and The University of Hong Kong, Kay is a part-time lecturer for the Department of Professional Legal Education of the Faculty of Law at the University of Hong Kong.
+As well as being a trainer for advocacy courses conducted by the Hong Kong Advocacy Training Council and The University of Hong Kong, Kay is a part-time lecturer for the PCLL program of the Faculty of Law at the University of Hong Kong.

-Kay is a Collaborative Professional, trained Mediator and has received advanced training in Family Mediation.
+Kay is a trained mediator and has received advanced training in family mediation.
 Kay is also a contributor for Hong Kong Personal Injury Service, LexisNexis Butterworths.

 Court of Final Appeal: Appellant was convicted of conspiracy of trafficking Ice to Australia.
 The CFA laid down the law that conspiracy made in Hong Kong to commit a crime in a foreign jurisdiction is not an offence in Hong Kong.